deplicator/HammingCodeFun/readme.md

 -----------
 Command line utility with no parameters.
-Will ask user for a character and which parity (even or odd) they'd like to use, then displays that character's ascii values and Hamming code (8, 4).
+Will ask user for a character and which parity (even or odd) they'd like to use, then displays that character's ascii values and [Hamming code][1] (8, 4).
 Finally it will flip a bit at random, and correct itself all with some pretty output.

 Code is kind of hard to follow, needs some serious refactoring (Cyclomatic complexity bandit's strike again!).
 Seems to work though.